 We got that question a lot!
 Currently we are still determining for final sale prices on our machines.
-Although we do not have a definite answer for now, the range is going to be between $799 to $2999 depending on machine configuration, add-ons and bundle.
-We will share more details once our pre-ordering date approaches.
+Although we do not have a definite answer for now, the estimate for full system including shredder machine is between $3000 to $4000 USD depending on machine configuration, add-ons and bundle.
+We will share more details once our pre-order date approaches.

 Yes, crowdfunding date will be announced in future with special discounted sales price.

 Yes.
 Although there will be some countries excluded.
 We will release a detailed list which countries we can ship in future.

 We will do our best to avoid any customs fee charges.
 But there might be some situations where it cannot be avoided and must be handled by customer.
 Please plan accordingly during ordering to check with your local laws and regulations about customs fees and taxes.

 Shipping will be calculated separately depending on destination.
 We will do our best to find the reliable and cost effective shipping partners worldwide.